 All these destinations can be easily reached from Mostar, and combined into one or two days’ tour.
 If you don’t have your own transport, guided tours are available from Mostar.

 Some of these locations may also be included on day trips from Dubrovnik.
-To visit Mostar from Dubrovnik, hire your own car or take one of the many tours available.
+To visit Mostar from Dubrovnik, hire your own car or take one of the many tours available – a day trip to Mostar is a rewarding addition to any beach holiday.
 Driving time from Mostar to Dubrovnik is around 2.5 hours.